weenachuangkud/FastCast2/docs/intro.md

 And thanks to everyone else in the server who helped along the way.

-More broadly, community feedback has played a significant role in FastCast2's existence and development.
+More broadly, this community feedback has played a significant role in FastCast2's existence and development.
 Many ideas, discussions, and sources of motivation came from conversations within the Suphi Kaner Discord server.
-FastCast2 would not exist today without the contributions, feedback, and support of the community.
+FastCast2 would not exist today without the contributions, feedback, and support of this community.

+### Special thanks to the following people from [The Revolutionary Computer Union](https://www.roblox.com/communities/336090209/TRCU-The-Revolutionary-Computer-Union#!/about), [The Glorious Robot Army](https://www.roblox.com/communities/35956498/TRCU-The-Glorious-Robot-Army#!/about):

+- [nerd0ne](https://github.com/nerd0ne) — Pointing out a broken Wally setup
+- [90gq31](https://computerunion.miraheze.org/90gq31) — Giving me the opportunity to be part of the community

 # Dependency
 - [ObjectCache](https://devforum.roblox.com/t/objectcache-a-modern-blazing-fast-model-and-part-cache/3104112)